ellennickles/xphoto-s24/README.md

 - Generative AI images with [Midjourney](https://www.midjourney.com/explore), a minimum $10.89 monthly subscription (cancel at any time), on the free platform, [Discord](https://discord.com/)
-- Augmented Reality (AR) (TBA)
-- Adobe Creative Cloud Suite Apps, which [NYU provides free of charge](https://itp.nyu.edu/help/free-copy-of-adobe/).
+- Adobe Creative Cloud Suite apps including Aero for augmented reality (AR), which [NYU provides free of charge](https://itp.nyu.edu/help/free-copy-of-adobe/).
 If you have trouble with the installation, email the ITP/IMA Adobe Help Desk Team, [adobelicense@itp.nyu.edu](mailto:adobelicense@itp.nyu.edu) for assistance.